Farms, businesses and Inheritance Tax: what do the changes mean for you?

 What about gifting?

-The Chancellor’s announcement included measures to cover gifts made from Budget Day on 30th October 2024.
-If the person making the gift of qualifying agricultural or business property dies on or after 6th April 2026 it will be subject to the new rules with 100% APR / BPR being capped at £1m.
+The original announcements included measures to cover gifts made from Budget Day on 30th October 2024.
+If the person making the gift of qualifying agricultural or business property dies on or after 6th April 2026 and within seven years of making the gift, it will be subject to the new rules with 100% APR / BPR being capped at £2.5m.

 If the person making the gift survives seven years, it will normally be free of Inheritance Tax.
 However, if that person continues to benefit from the assets gifted, the value will be included in their Inheritance Tax calculation, even if they survive for more than seven years.

 We may see an increase in farmers and business owners bringing forward their succession plans because of these proposed changes.
-However, as we don’t yet have the final legislation, it’s important to take professional advice before making any irreversible gifting decisions.
+However, it’s important to take professional advice before making any irreversible gifting decisions.

 Can my pension help me plan?